-Austria is an alpine country, associated primarily with excellent ski resorts and historic cities.
-The most visited places include Vienna, Salzburg and the tiny town of Hallstatt.
+Austria is an Alpine country, associated primarily with excellent ski resorts and historic towns.
+Among the most visited places are Vienna, Salzburg and the tiny town of Hallstatt.

-The capital of Austria, Vienna is a city that has set the tone for Central Europe for centuries.
-This is where trends in architecture, art, music and culture came from.
-To this day, the city impresses with magnificent palace and garden complexes such as Schonbrunn, Hofburg and Belvedere, the majestic cathedral of St. Szczepan and the surrounding eclectic buildings.
-The Vienna opera is famous for excellent performances, and the New Year's concert of the Vienna Philharmonic, mainly consisting of Strauss songs, is broadcast all over the world.
+Austria's capital, Vienna is the city that has set the tone for Central Europe for centuries.
+This is where the trends in architecture, art, music and culture originated.
+To this day, the city impresses with magnificent palace and garden complexes such as Schonbrunn, Hofburg and Belvedere, the majestic St. Stephen and the surrounding eclectic buildings.
+The Vienna opera house is famous for its excellent performances, and the New Year's concert of the Vienna Philharmonic, containing mainly works by Strausses, is broadcast all over the world.

-Tourists also flock to the border of Salzburg, which is associated with the figure of Mozart.
-Graz with its well-preserved old town, the small and intimate Innsbruck and growing into one of the main cultural centers of Linz are also very popular.
+Tourists also visit the border in Salzburg, which is associated with the figure of Mozart.
+Also very popular are Graz with its well-preserved old town, small and intimate Innsbruck and in recent years becoming one of the main cultural centers of Linz.

-Austria is also a destination for enthusiasts of active leisure.
-A large part of the country is occupied by the Alps, which in summer are very popular with hikers and climbers, while in winter they are a real ski paradise.
-Ski resorts in Tyrol and the Zell am See-Kaprun region near Salzburg come to the forefront.
-They provide the possibility of skiing on glaciers until late spring.
+Austria is also a destination for enthusiasts of active recreation.
+A large part of the country is occupied by the Alps, which in summer are very popular among hikers and climbers, and in winter they are a true ski paradise.
+The ski resorts in Tyrol and the Zell am See-Kaprun region near Salzburg are at the forefront here.
+They provide the opportunity to ski on glaciers until late spring.

-In the Alps lies also one of the most visited and photographed places in Austria, tiny Hallstatt, picturesquely situated on Lake Hallstättersee.
-The area is also famous for its historic salt mines and numerous walking trails.
+In the Alps is also one of the most visited and photographed places in Austria, tiny Hallstatt, picturesquely situated on Lake Hallstättersee.
+The area is also famous for its historic salt mines and numerous hiking trails.